CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Experiments

+\textbf{Our Benchmark is Challenging.} We incorporate the results of human evaluation and observe that the best model Qwen2.5-Omni-7B in CMDAR-main only achieve an accuracy of 76.67\%.
+The highest score in CMDAR-open is only 7.46, which open-source model is also only 6.58.
+In CMDAR-multi, the scores of most models are very low, even less than 10\%, indicating that CMDAR is difficult and challenging.
+In addition, the performance differences between different models are also significant, indicating that CMDAR has good discriminative ability.

+To ensure the correctness and rationality of using LLM for open scoring, we randomly select 10\% of samples and manually score the answers of the Qwen2-Audio-Instruct-7B, Qwen2.5-Omni-7B, and GPT-4o Audio.
+The manual scoring range is 0-5 points, with 5 points indicating complete correctness and clear expression.
+We calculate Pearson correlation coefficients, and all three coefficients are greater than 0.9, indicating that our human evaluation is highly correlated and reliable with LLM evaluation.
+Meanwhile, we conduct paired sample t-tests on these three models based on CMDAR-open, and all p-values are less than 0.05, indicating significant differences in evaluation scores among different models.
+Table~\ref{table.5} present these two results.

-\textbf{The Gap Between Open-Source and Closed-Source Models Remains Significant.} According to Figure~\ref{Fig.5}, we observed that only performance of Qwen2.5-Omni in the multiple-choice benchmark exceeded that of GPT-4o Audio.
-The performance of other open-source models still could not surpass that of the closed-source model, and there was a significant gap.
-This phenomenon was even more pronounced in the open-ended question-answering benchmark and the multiple-choice benchmark.
-Score of GPT-4o Audio in the open-ended question-answering benchmark was 13.37\% higher than the best open-source model, and its metrics in the multiple-choice benchmark exceeded those of the best open-source model by 92.78\%.
-This indicates that open-source models still have significant shortcomings in generating answers and handling multiple inputs.
+\textbf{The Gap Between Open-Source and Closed-Source Models Remains Significant.} we observe that most open-source models still have significant differences compared to the closed-source model GPT-4o Audio in CMDAR-main.
+This phenomenon is more pronounced in CMDAR-open and CMDAR-multi.
+The score of GPT-4o Audio in CMDAR-open is 13.37\% higher than the best open-source model, and its indicators in CMDAR-multi are 92.78\% higher than the best open-source model.
+These indicates that open-source models still have significant limitations in exploring perception and reasoning abilities.